Subchapter E. MISCELLANEOUS

 § 128.104.
 Experimental use permits.

-The Department shall be notified prior to the use in this Commonwealth of a pesticide with an approved EPA experimental use permit.
-Notification shall include copies of the EPA approval letter, a properly completed product label as defined in 40 CFR 172.6 (relating to labeling) and a list of the participants and cooperators involved in the program.
+The Department shall be notified by the registrant prior to the use in this Commonwealth of a pesticide with an approved EPA experimental use permit.
+Notification must include copies of the EPA approval letter, a properly completed product label as defined in 40 CFR 172.6 (relating to labeling) and a list of the participants and cooperators involved in the program.

 § 128.105.
 Additional responsibilities of certified applicators.